Coach (baseball): Hitting coach

 A hitting coach, as the name suggests, works with a team's players to improve their batting techniques and form.
 They monitor players' swings during the game and over the course of the season, advising them when necessary between at bats on adjustments to make.
-They also oversee batters' performance during practices, cage sessions, and pre-game batting practice.
-With the advent of technology, hitting coaches are increasingly utilizing video to analyze their hitters along with scouting the opposing pitchers.
+They also oversee batters' performance during practices, cage sessions, and pregame batting practice.
+With the advent of technology, hitting coaches are increasingly using video to analyze their hitters along with scouting the opposing pitchers.
 Video has allowed hitting coaches to clearly illustrate problem areas in the swing, making the adjustment period quicker for the player being analyzed.
 This process is typically called video analysis.